 Wandering angrily through the camp's gallery of inmate art left me with a jumbled collage of images: A sky filled with Sieg Heil arms mimics a field filled with tombstones.
 A bald man in rags stands at attention facing a brick wall.
 Behind the wall a man in shorts, shivering in a cell, pulls his knees tight to his chest in search of warmth.
 A bent old man paints a sea of crosses…anticipating many deaths.

 Dachau is an eternal flame, memories in a barbed wire box.
 Tourists become pilgrims.
 The sound of their hushed voices and sad feet on the pebbled walk seem to promise remembrance.
 The breeze whispers "never again" through trees on the parade ground where inmates once stood.
 A monument, as big as the train cars that brought in the inmates, stands in the middle of the camp.
-It's a black steel tangle of bodies — like the real ones found woven together at the gas chamber door.
+It's a black steel tangle of bodies — like the real ones who lost their lives here.
 At its base, in French, English, German, Russian, and Hebrew, is the message: Forgive, but never forget.